erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

-An ensemble learning method that constructs multiple decision trees and outputs the mode of classes or mean prediction.
-Solves problems like feature importance analysis, handling missing values, and reducing overfitting.
-Example: Predicting customer purchase behavior by combining predictions from 100 decision trees trained on different data subsets.
-Works by training multiple trees on random subsets of data and features, then aggregating their predictions.
+An combined strategy learning method that constructs multiple decision trees and outputs the mode of classes or mean estimation.
+Addresses feature importance analysis, handling missing values, and reducing over-adaptation.
+Example: Predicting customer purchase behavior by combining predictions from 100 decision trees trained on different content subsets.
+Operates by training multiple trees on random subsets of data and features, then aggregating their predictions.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-Random Forest is used in Machine Learning.
+Random Forest is used in Computational intelligence.

 ## Implementation